As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - Cook tortellini in boiling water according to package instructions.

-- Drain tortellini and stir into to skillet along with the pecorino.
+- Drain tortellini and stir into to skillet along with the parmesan or pecorino.
 Sprinkle with freshly ground black pepper and some salt if you like (but taste first since there are lots of salty ingredients).

 - Serve with additional grated cheese.